 That’s how Emma expresses the world of possibility she discovers in this novel from Cynthia Lord.
-What starts as a story about rescuing a rabbit turns into a rich, sensitive story about leaving a home-schooled past and assimilating to actual school in 5th grade.
+What starts as a story about rescuing a pet rabbit turns into a rich, sensitive story about leaving a home-schooled past and assimilating to public school in fifth grade.

 “Excited is way ahead, but Scared is coming on strong.”

 That’s how Emma expresses her emotions as she prepares to face the new environment of school.
 Naturally Emma has some ups and downs making friends.
-Her best friend turns out to be Jack – a mildly autistic boy who knows a ton about animals.
+Her best friend turns out to be Jack – a boy with autism who knows a ton about animals.
 Emma likes that – but is naturally concerned that such specialized, esoteric mastery is considered weird by her new peers.

 “It happened once…”

-That’s how Emma’s grandfather – Pépère – begins his enchanting, lesson-filled stories about the trickster rabbit, M. Lapin.
+That’s how Emma’s grandfather – Pépère – used to begin his enchanting, lesson-filled stories about the trickster rabbit, Monsieur Lapin.
 Emma also receives sensitive and winning support from her older brother, Owen.
-It is refreshing to read about an older sibling who has not just moved onto his own life, but is still sympathetic and attuned to the psychological sensitivity of his younger sister.
+It is refreshing to read about an older sibling who has not just moved onto his own life, but is still sympathetic and attuned to the empotional well-being of his younger sister.
 Owen offers valuable support helping Emma paint inspiration stones to help her at school.
 “Keep going.”

 “You are a wascally rabbit!”